 What is Diatomaceous Earth?

-The sharp fragments of fossilized shells lacerate a bug’s exoskeleton, causing it to leak bodily fluids until they dehydrate to death.
+The sharp fossilized shell fragments slice the bug’s exoskeleton.
+This causes the pest to leak bodily fluids until they dehydrate to death.

 Fungus Gnat Larvae: The Real Threat

-While adult fungus gnats are only a danger to your sanity, the ability for an adult female to lay up to 200 eggs can create a more severe problem.
+Adult fungus gnats are only a danger to your sanity.
+The ability of an adult female to lay up to 200 eggs can create a more severe problem.

-She lays them in the soil close to surface level during the single week she’s alive.
+The female lays the eggs in the top layer of soil during the single week she’s alive.

-These eggs then hatch, and the larvae burrow down into the soil.
+These fungus gnat eggs then hatch, and the larvae burrow down into the soil.

-Once there, they will feed on any fungus or organic matter, including plant roots.
+Once there, the larvae feed on any fungus or organic matter, including plant roots.

-However, to fight the true threat, you have to treat the soil itself.
+But, to fight the true threat, you must treat the soil during the larval stage.